Important SEO Statistics, Facts, and Trends for 2021

 Mobile SEO statistics

 Optimizing website design and content for mobile visitors is paramount for anyone who wants to gain online visibility and extend their reach.
 Mobile SEO is a subcategory of SEO focused on optimizing web page content exclusively for mobile users.
-Scroll down to discover mobile SEO facts and see the latest stats from the industry.
+Scroll down to discover mobile SEO facts and see the latest SEO stats from the industry.

 35. News from Google: page experience signals for ranking only come into play in mobile search.